Hampton & King

 Do You Qualify for a Hair Relaxer Lawsuit?

-Please note that a hair relaxer uterine fibroids lawsuit may be viable in the future.
+A hair relaxer uterine fibroids lawsuit may be viable in the future.
 Women who have health issues that may relate to their use of chemical straighteners should stop using these products and contact their doctors.

 If you have been diagnosed with cancer after using hair relaxers, we invite you to call us for a free case review.